More than 3,000 early childhood professionals have earned master’s degrees or certificates at Erikson.

 More than 2,800 Chicago-area families with infants who have crying, feeding, or sleeping problems have been helped by our Fussy Baby Network since 2003.
 The network’s model of service and intervention has been replicated across the country.

-Our dual degree interns — earning both a master’s in child development and an M.S.W. from Loyola University — work in agencies that annually serve more than 20,000 children and families.
+Our M.S.W. students work in agencies that annually serve more than 20,000 children and families.

 Ten CPS schools serving at least 7,500 children in pre-K through grade 3 are receiving extensive coaching and professional development through our New Schools Project in 2012–13.